Points of Articulation

 Toy of the Year

-I wanted to honor the toys that older toy fans actually liked.
-ToyFare magazine had a similar year-ender, but when I started, they were nothing but whores to Star Wars.
+He wanted to honor the toys that older toy fans actually liked.
+ToyFare magazine had a similar year-ender, but when he started, they were nothing but whores to Star Wars.
 Then they went out of their way to ignore McFarlane.
 Plus, they had a tendency to include toys to which they as a news outlet had access,

 but normal collectors did not; things that they had received as samples, but weren't due on the shelf for a few months.